All Episodes

 What's going on, sir?

-Hey, how you doing, Mr. Hannity?
+Hey, how are you doing, Mr. Hannity?

-Um one thing I wanted to point out with this whole thing with Memphis and a lot of these other things that are going on.
+One thing I wanted to point out with this whole thing with Memphis and a lot of these other things that are going on, for one thing, we've fallen completely into a godless society.

 There is no thinking about any repercussions.

-Uh you got these you got these families that are basically broken to pieces that they don't teach their kids anything.
+You got these families that are basically broken to pieces that they don't teach their kids anything.

 You know what I'm saying?

-Like there was there was that kind of presence where you had that utmost respect for everyone doing their job because they didn't need to deal with punks and people that didn't want to listen to them.
+Like there was that kind of presence where you had that utmost respect for everyone doing their job because they didn't need to deal with punks and people that didn't want to listen to them.

-You know, and the same thing we see in our schools, the same exact thing.
+And the same thing we see in our schools, the same exact thing.

-You know, how do I think and how do I operate?
+And how do I operate?

 My sheriff is great.

-He went run for a second term, no competition against them because they know they can't mess with him.
+No competition against him because they know they can't mess with him.

 You call them, they're at your house in two minutes, and they're not taking any monkey business with them.

-I mean, I've seen things I've seen them in action, and they're really good.
+I mean, I've seen things, I've seen them in action, and they're really good.

-So I mean, it does.
+So, I mean, it does.

 Let me tell you something.